 RECOMMENDATIONS FOR HOMEBUYERS AND OWNERS

 Shop around for a mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 Consider using LendingTree to get multiple offer comparisons in a matter of minutes.
 When banks compete, you win.
+The conflict in Ukraine has caused the 10-year yield to drove to below 2.5, a 2014 low.
+Take advantage of low mortgage rates today.

 Make sure your credit score is good and correct: You can check your credit score for free at GoFreeCredit.com.
 30% of all credit records have errors which can derail your homebuying process.
 I had a $8 late payment from two years ago which slammed my credit score by 100 points!
 The kick in the pants is that it went undetected for so long until my last mortgage refinance with a bricks and mortar bank.
 A credit score check also makes sure you aren’t a victim of identity theft.
 If you do not want to pay for the credit monitoring, simply cancel within the grace period.